Tuition Assistance / Financial Aid

 We encourage you to discuss your concerns and questions about financial aid with Tory Hayes '02, Interim Director of Admission and Financial Aid.
 You will find more specific information on Fenn's financial aid program below.

-- By January 30, complete the Parents’ Financial Statement (PFS).
+By January 15, complete the Parents’ Financial Statement (PFS).
 In separated/divorced cases, both parents must submit a PFS.
-The PFS can be filled out and submitted online at the School and Student Services (SSS) website.
 If you could use any assistance filling out the PFS, please call our office to set up an appointment.

-- By February 15 or as soon as possible, please upload copies of your 2016 and 2017 Federal Income Tax returns with W-2 forms and all attached schedules to SSS.
+By February 15 or as soon as possible, please upload to SSS copies of your previous year's Federal Income Tax returns with W-2 forms and all attached schedules.

 + THE FENN FINANCIAL AID POLICY

 Families who come to Fenn receiving financial aid must reapply for an award each year through the Admissions and Financial Aid Office.
 Current Financial Aid families will be reminded to reapply through the Friday Fenn and email.
 This notification will include due dates, documentation required, and instructions on how to complete the Parent Financial Statement online.
 The School makes every effort to provide a consistent award based on a family’s annual demonstrated need.
 However, the amount of tuition assistance granted by Fenn may vary from year to year due to changes in the School’s or a family’s individual financial circumstances.
 Families should anticipate that their available funds for educational expenses will be expected to be divided evenly among all children in the family who attend tuition-charging institutions, including colleges.
 Fenn expects that all parents make earnest efforts to obtain employment in order to pay for as much of tuition as possible before applying for Financial Aid.
 This requirement may be waived if there are extenuating circumstances such as, but not limited to, a parent having a debilitating illness.